vladimir-babichev/vagrant-openwrt-box/README.md

 * To build a specific OpenWrt version run `VERSION=22.03.4 make all`
 * To build the Virtualbox box only run: `make build-vb`
 * To build the Libvirt box only run: `make build-lv`
+* To build with a particular mirror server run `MIRROR_URL="https://mirrors.aliyun.com/openwrt" make all`

 ## Using